neo-one-suite/neo-one/packages/neo-one-website/courses/0-tokenomics/2-launch/4-transfer/chapter.md

 # Chapter 5: Transfer EON

-Earlier this lesson we saw how to invoke a method marked with `@receive`, now we'll take a look at how to invoke the `transfer` method which does not have any decorators.
+Earlier this lesson we saw how to invoke a method marked with `@receive`.
+Now we'll take a look at how to invoke the `transfer` method which does not have any decorators.

 ## Learn